-Our floxed CDKL5 mice for conditional knockout studies are now available from the Jackson laboratory for free distribution and share.
+Our floxed CDKL5 mice for conditional knockout studies are now available with open access from the Jackson laboratory.

 We are happy to share the latest update and report on the Phenotyping of CDKL5 Mice

 All Awards funded by the International Foundation for CDKL5 Research (IFCR) are subject to the terms and conditions outlined in this Policy Statement.
 Deviations from the policies outlined in this document are valid only if made in writing and signed by a member of the Executive Committee of the Board of Directors of IFCR.
 All research undertaken with IFCR funding is the sole responsibility of the Principal Investigator of that grant.
 The Principal Investigator and Sponsoring Institution are both responsible for insuring that all research activities are conducted in a safe, responsible and ethical manner.

 Investigators may request support for multiple years, but Awards made by IFCR are usually funded one year at a time.
 The Principal Investigator acknowledges that subsequent years of funding are contingent on submission of a non-competitive progress report, the achievement of agreed upon milestones, as well as the availability of funding by IFCR.
 Grant payment terms are outlined in the funding approval letter under payment schedule.